ptofanelli/c/serialcomm/README.md

 # Serial Comm

-Simple project to estabilish communication with RS232 devices on Linux and Windows.
+Simple project to establish communication with RS232 devices on Linux and Windows.